History of Thailand: Vajiralongkorn period (2016–present)

 On 13 October 2016, King Bhumibol Adulyadej of Thailand died at the age of 89, in Siriraj Hospital in Bangkok.
-On the night of 1 December 2016, the fiftieth day after the death of Bhumibol, Regent Prem Tinsulanonda led the heads of the country's three branches of government to an audience with Vajiralongkorn to invite him to ascend to the throne as the tenth king of the Chakri dynasty.
+On the night of 1 December 2016, the fiftieth day after his death, the regent Prem Tinsulanonda led the heads of the three branches of government to an audience with Vajiralongkorn to invite him to the throne as the tenth king of the Chakri dynasty.
 In April 2017, King Vajiralongkorn signs the new constitution which will aid in the return to democracy.

-In May 2017, Bangkok hospital was bombed, wounding 24 people on the third anniversary of the military coup of 2014.
+In May 2017 a Bangkok hospital was bombed on the third anniversary of the military coup of 2014, wounding 24 people.

-In June 2019, both houses of Thailand's parliament elected Prayuth Chan-ocha, retired general and former military junta leader, as the country's next prime minister.
-The vote officially restored civilian rule in Thailand.
+In June 2019 both houses of parliament elected Prayuth Chan-ocha, a retired general and former junta leader, prime minister, a vote that officially restored civilian rule.
 The opposition complained of voting irregularities in the 24 March elections.

-In February 2020, pro-democracy party Future Forward, the third largest party in the parliament with 80 seats, was disbanded.
-The ruling was made by the Constitutional Court, because of a donation the party's founder, Thanathorn Juangroongruangkit, made for the party.
+In February 2020 the Constitutional Court disbanded the pro-democracy Future Forward, the third largest party in parliament with 80 seats, over a donation its founder Thanathorn Juangroongruangkit had made to it.

-The COVID-19 pandemic affected Thailand as the first country outside China, on 13 January 2020.
-By 2023, the pandemic declined but caused a total of 34,715 casualties.
+Thailand was the first country outside China reached by the COVID-19 pandemic, on 13 January 2020.
+It had declined by 2023, having caused 34,715 deaths.

-In September 2022, Thailand's Constitutional Court ruled that Prime Minister Prayuth Chan-ocha can stay in office.
-The opposition had challenged him, because the new constitution limits the term for prime minister as a total period of eight years in office.
-The Constitutional Court's ruling was that his term in office began in April 2017, simultaneously with the new constitution, although General Prayuth had ruled as the leader of the government since the 2014 military coup.
+In September 2022 the Constitutional Court ruled that Prayuth Chan-ocha could stay in office.
+The opposition had challenged him under the new constitution's eight-year limit on the office; the court held that his term began in April 2017 with the constitution itself, although he had led the government since the 2014 coup.

 In May 2023, Thailand's reformist opposition, the progressive Move Forward Party (MFP) and the populist Pheu Thai Party, won the general election, meaning the royalist-military parties that supported Prime Minister Prayuth Chan-ocha lost power.
-Initially, the opposition parties attempted to form a government together with MFP's Pita Limjaroenrat as prime ministerial candidate.
-This failed despite a majority in the lower house, as under the 2017 constitution the junta-appointed Senate also voted for the prime minister along with the elected lower house.
-Pheu Thai then dissolved its coalition with MFP and allied instead with the royalist-military parties, which allowed the new coalition to garner votes in the military-dominated Senate.
+The opposition parties first tried to form a government with MFP's Pita Limjaroenrat as candidate for prime minister.
+It failed despite a majority in the lower house, because under the 2017 constitution the junta-appointed Senate voted for the prime minister as well.
+Pheu Thai then broke its coalition with MFP and allied with the royalist-military parties, which won the new coalition votes in the military-dominated Senate.
 On 22 August 2023, its candidate Srettha Thavisin became Thailand's new prime minister, while the Pheu Thai party's billionaire figurehead Thaksin Shinawatra returned to Thailand after years in self-imposed exile.